Erick-Programmer/Dictionary-Portuguese-API-App/Readme.md

 ## Room for Improvement

 Room for improvement:
-- Design more attractive.
+- Responsible design for web browsers of mobile devices.
-- Space for others meanings that API provide.
+- Use others meanings that API provide.

 To do:
 - Responsible design for mobile application.
-- Button the accessibility for dark theme.
+- Space for others meanings that API provide.

 ## Contact
-Created by [@Erick-Programmer](https://erick-programmer.github.io/Portfolio-Personal/portfolio.html) - feel free to contact me!
+Created by [@Erick-Programmer](https://github.com/Erick-Programmer) - feel free to contact me!

 <!-- Optional -->